 If you, or someone you know, does by these factors appear to be functioning more like a child than like a grown-up, what are your options?

 It's fine to love children.
 It's harder to love someone who is a child in the body of a grownup.
 Still, most childlike adults only act childishly when they feel under threat.
 One strategy therefore if you love someone who has childish sides is to focus primarily on the more adult and attractive aspects of the person.
-For example, many people would have ranked President Trump as childish by the above list of emotional habits.
-At the same time, as a President he has been functioning at a very high level in terms of leading the nation toward jobs for everyone and pride in our country.

 If you are the childlike one, love your strengths—and pay attention to growing in your less mature habit areas.